When the dog owner denies having insurance coverage, the victim still may have a remedy.

 Another potential defendant is a person whose interests were being served by the dogs being where they were at the time of the accident.
 In agency law, this person would be the "principal" and the dog owner would be the "agent."
 For example, Attorney Kenneth M. Phillips had a case where pit bulls owned by an uninsured, pennyless ex-convict severely mauled a four-year-old boy walking on the street.
 It turned out that the dog owner used those dogs to keep predators out of his mother's farm and away from her residence.
 Because his mother lived on the farm and the accident happened on a street going through the farm, Attorney Phillips argued that both the farm insurance and the mother's homeowners insurance had to pay for the boy's damages.
 That is exactly what happened.
 The little buy was Matthew Guess and you can see his horrific injuries at https://www.miamiherald.com/news/nation-world/article208552764.html

 Consider whether the dog owner's employer can be held liable

 Yet another potential defendant would be the employer of the dog owner if the latter and his or her dogs were engaged in some activity within the scope of the employment duties.
 For example, a few years ago Attorney Phillips had a case against a famous movie studio because one of their guards trained his German shepherds to attack trespassers, and they attacked an art director, severely injuring him.
 Attorney Phillips won that case also.

 File a lawsuit to get information

-Use your funds to retain a lawyer to file suit against the dog owners.
-There are several reasons for doing this.
-The best has to do with insurance.
+- A lawsuit can reveal hidden insurance.
 It is common for dog owners to lie about their insurance until they are sued.
 When they are served, they will then "come clean" by giving the victim's attorney the insurance information, or turning the matter over to their insurance company for defense and indemnification.